A modular optically pumped magnetometer system: Results and discussion

-Data from the alpha-rhythm measurement with a single sensor module were analysed in the frequency domain, with the spectrogram shown in Fig.~\ref{fig:spectrogram}.
+Data from the alpha rhythm measurement with a single sensor module were analysed in the frequency domain, with the spectrogram shown in Fig.~\ref{fig:spectrogram}.
 We see an increase in the activity in the \SIrange{8}{12}{\hertz} alpha-band when the participant's eyes are closed, with a strong correlation with the TTL cue.
 Although we already show that the current modular sensor is suitable for MEG, future improvements of the signal-to-noise ratio can be made by suppressing common-mode noise using a gradiometer.

+Larger bandwidths were observed for the modular OPM system compared with the commercial OPM which is approximately \SI{135}{\hertz}~\cite{osborne_fully_2018}.
+Higher OPM bandwidths can be achieved at the expense of sensitivity by broadening the width of the resonance~\cite{tierney_optically_2019}, which is dependent on multiple factors, including the rate of optical pumping, spin destruction collisions, collisions with the vapour cell wall and the presence of magnetic field gradients~\cite{shah_spin-exchange_2009}.
+Alternatively, the sensitive bandwidth range can be shifted to higher frequencies by applying DC field offsets~\cite{savukov_high-sensitivity_2017}.
+This capability is important for resolving higher frequency biomagnetic phenomena.

+In this case we present the advantages of increased bandwidth on the measurement of spinal cord activity with a phantom signal.
+The extracted spinal cord signal (as described in the Method section) is used to drive the shield's internal coil.
+The responses to this signal as recorded by the modular and commercial OPM systems are presented in Fig.~\ref{fig:comparison}.
+Time delays were optimised using root mean square deviation (RMSD) minimisation with respect to the raw phantom trace and signal amplitudes normalised to the peak at \SI{20}{\milli\second}.
+Time delays of \SI{0.7}{\milli\second} for the modular OPM and \SI{3.7}{\milli\second} for the commercial OPM were observed.
+We believe this delay is characteristic of each system's signal processing chain.
+The modular OPM system provides a more accurate replication of the signal trace, with a RMSD of 0.05 compared to the commercial sensor's RMSD of 0.10.
+The features of the high-frequency phantom signal around \SI{12}{\milli\second} are not well resolved by the commercial OPM.

-We have designed a modular OPM system and have demonstrated its operation in two configurations, one of which was used to record MEG signals from a human participant.
-The ability of this highly-customisable OPM system to implement new measurement schemes, array configurations, dual-scheme OPM arrays, or multi-modal quantum sensor systems, offers a unique combination of adaptability and the capability for in-field use.
+We have designed a modular OPM system and demonstrated its operation in single and dual channel configurations.
+We have also utilised the system to record MEG signals from a human participant and demonstrated an improved bandwidth over a commercial OPM system in resolving high-frequency features from a phantom spinal cord signal.
+The ability of this highly customisable OPM system to implement new measurement schemes, array configurations, dual-scheme OPM arrays, or multi-modal quantum sensor systems, offers a unique combination of adaptability and capability for in-field use.
 This modular system is an important development tool for the advancement of dense OPM arrays in medical and industrial fields, providing a rapid testing platform to benchmark OPM system architectures.